bernhardAxonIvy/doc/source/designer-guide/user-interface/branding/branding-engine.rst

 ~~~~~~~~~~~~~~~~

 If your app has no Branding resources :ref:`deployed <branding-app-deploy>` or
-:ref:`configured <branding-configuration>`, the default |axon-ivy| Branding
+:ref:`configured <branding-configuration>`, the default Axon Ivy Branding
-resources are taken for you interfaces.
+resources are used to generate your interfaces.